-Rather than salespeople spending their free time developing strategy or becoming subject matter experts, they are instead required to fill up their pipeline and close out their opportunities.
-To an absentee C-level manager, it doesn’t matter if Ashley is a man or a woman when it comes to CRM management.
-Ashley is just an employee number who has, or does not have all of the required information logged into the computer.
+Rather than having salespeople spending their free time developing strategy or becoming subject matter experts, they are instead requiring reps to fill up their pipeline and close out their opportunities.
+To an absentee C-level manager it doesn’t matter if Ashley is a man or a woman when it comes to CRM management.
+Ashley is just an employee number who has, or does not have, all of the required information logged into the computer.
 If Ashley is not at 100% for an essential benchmark, Ashley is not working.
-Ashley might have a difficult market or have had a recent death in the family, but that doesn’t matter or fall into the equation.
-To senior management, improvement trends be damned- what has Ashley done for the company lately?
+Ashley might have a difficult market or have had a recent death in the family, but that doesn’t matter to an employer or fall into the profit equation.
+To senior management, all improvement trends are discarded- what has Ashley done for the company lately?

-On the other side of the coin is a company where all of the top performers make between 25 and 50% more than managers do.
+On the other side of the coin is a company where all of the top performers make between 25% to 50% more than managers do.
 These employees are motivated, focused and excited to be at work.
-The turnover is comparable to the first company, but the people who stick around long term are President’s Club winners, or they move up the ladder to other jobs they really want, or they continue to be a successful sales rep because they enjoy the money.
+The turnover is comparable to the first company, but the people who stick around long term are President’s Club winners, they move up the ladder to other jobs they really want, or they continue to be a successful sales rep because they enjoy the money.

 Top performers excel for a reason.
 They are able to sell around customer objections, they can effectively push non-competitive products, and they spend their free time focusing on personal growth opportunities while preparing for their next work day.
 An organization that doesn’t understand the value of these people deserve to fail.

-Once we worked on a special project for a client where we had the opportunity to bring something inventive and profitable into the marketplace.
+We once worked on a special project for a client where we had the opportunity to bring something innovative and profitable into the marketplace.
 We knew that if this product was already working on a national scale, and if we were an early adopter for it locally, we could change the advertising landscape within our footprint.
 After constructing a comprehensive proposal that explained the product, the delivery and revenue opportunity, we presented our idea to an old media executive within the company.